shanicesauce/recipe-finder/README.md

 As an active individual, I want to find a recipe based on my protein choice; so that I can prepare diverse random meals.

 ### Technologies Used
--Bulma
+- Bulma
--Javascript
+- Javascript
--TheMealDb Api
+- TheMealDb Api
--Google Fonts
+- Google Fonts

 ## Authors
-Shanice Sauceda
+- Shanice Sauceda
-Jaime Castillo
+- Jaime Castillo
-Diana Mandujano
+- Diana Mandujano

  https://shanicesauce.github.io/recipe-finder/